tabathadelane/critical-reactions/README.md

 ###  Backend Server

+You must be in the pipenv environment, or the server will throw dependency errors.

-If you are not serving on localhost:8000, the AJAX urls will fail.
+Also, if you are not serving on localhost:8000, the AJAX urls will fail.

 ```console
 ~/critical-reactions
 $ python manage.py runserver localhost:8000
 ```